lorn666/lorn666.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am a senior undergraduate student majoring Statistics & Mathematics and minoring Software Engineering at Sichuan University.
-I was an exchange student at University of California, Berkeley during Spring 2025.
+I am a senior undergraduate student majoring Statistics & Mathematics and minoring Software Engineering at SCU.
+I was an exchange student at UC Berkeley during Spring 2025 and Summer 2025.
 My research interest lies in generative model and large language model, with a specific interest in **AI for Math**, which **leverage AI models to solve high-level math problems**.
 I was an intern working on LLM for Math at Stanford University advised by <a href = "https://lupantech.github.io/">Pan Lu </a> and <a href = "https://www.james-zou.com/">James Zou</a>, and at Alibaba DAMO Academy supervised by <a href = "https://wotaoyin.mathopt.com/">Wotao Yin</a>.
 I also did some research on Imputation of Spatial Transcriptomics via Diffusion Model in Yale University guided by <a href = "https://ysph.yale.edu/profile/hongyu-zhao/">Hongyu Zhao</a>  and <a href = "https://gefeiwang.github.io/">Gefei Wang</a> .

 # 🔥 News

-- 2025.1: &nbsp;🎉🎉 Finished my new paper Auto-Verify: A Plug-and-Play Step-wise Verification and Self-Correction Pipeline in Mathematical Reasoning!
+- 2025.1: 🎉🎉 Finished my new paper **Auto-Verify: A Plug-and-Play Step-wise Verification and Self-Correction Pipeline in Mathematical Reasoning**!

 <span class='anchor' id='-Coursework'></span>